guanaco0403/Home-Assistant-Opcua-Discovery/README.md

 ## ✨ Features

 - 📡 Connects to any OPC UA compatible server (e.g., Siemens, B&R, etc.)
-- 🔍 Auto-discovers variables under a defined root node
+- 🔍 Auto-discovers variables (nodes) under a defined root node
 - 🧠 Smart handling of data types (e.g., booleans become switches)
 - 🔄 Periodic polling with configurable scan interval
 - 🧪 Graceful reconnection logic on connection loss
-- 📥 Set values via Home Assistant services (`opcua.set_value`)
+- 📥 Set opc-ua nodes values via Home Assistant services (`opcua.set_value`)
+- 🤝 Supports multiple simultaneous OPC-UA clients

 ---

 ## Warning
-- This integration is only compatible with nodes of those types (int, float, string, bool), others will get ignored and won't appear in home assistant entities!
+- This integration is only compatible with nodes of those types (int, float, string, bool, byte), others will get ignored and won't appear in home assistant entities!
+- The entity unique id is generated using the hub name and the opc-ua node name under that format (opcua_<hub_name>_<node_name>), if you change the node name on the opc-ua server, a new entity will be created in home assistant. **THIS ALSO MEANS THAT EVERY NODES NAMES MUST BE UNIQUE !!!**
+- When a node gets removed from the opc-ua server, its associated entity will display "this entity is no longer being provided by the integration" once the hub/integration is reloaded, this is normal, you need to manually delete it from home assistant.
+- When a node gets added on the opc-ua server, the entity will automatically get added to home assistant once the hub/integration is reloaded.
+- More you have exposed opc-ua nodes, more it will take time to load the integration
 ---

 ## 📦 Installation